 In 1956, Winchester saw an opportunity.
 After World War Two, Americans flocked to Africa to hunt, but the only suitable dangerous game rifles were either special, magnum length bolt-actions chambered for cartridges such as the .416 Rigby or expensive double rifles which fired hard to come by Nitro Express rounds.

 American adventurers and African professional hunters took notice, and the .458 Win Mag created quite a stir.
-It fired a 510 grain bullet at a claimed 2150 feet per second and over 5000 foot pounds energy.
+It fired a 510 grain bullet at a claimed 2150 feet per second and over 5000-foot pounds of energy.
 The cartridge proved effective on Africa’s Big Five.

-Unfortunately, Winchester chose a temperature sensitive powder for the propellant and reports surfaced about the cartridge’s unpredictable performance, particularly in hot climates such as Africa.
-This included famous gun writer and hunter Jack Lott who blamed the .458 Win Mag for not stopping a Cape buffalo which almost killed him in 1959.
+Unfortunately, Winchester chose a temperature-sensitive powder for the propellant and reports surfaced about the cartridge’s unpredictable performance, particularly in hot climates such as Africa.
+This included famous gun writer and hunter Jack Lott who blamed the .458 Win Mag for not stopping a Cape buffalo that almost killed him in 1959.

 Here are some performance figures for modern .458 Win Mag factory ammunition.